honganh1206/dotfiles/Useful Links.md

+# Gitlab

-# Push a project onto GitLab on master branch as the default
+## Push a project onto GitLab on master branch as the default

-1. Create a remote repo WITHOUT README.md
+1. Create a remote repo WITHOUT README.md (to avoid setting `main` as the default branch)
 2. Initialize a git repo `git init`
 3. Add remote repo `git remote add origin .../remote-repo.git`
 4. Add and commit the project `git add . && git commit -m "Commit message"`